vovw/VLAb/README.md

 - [Additional Resources](#additional-resources)

 ## Features

+It is directly compatible with the https://huggingface.co/datasets/HuggingFaceVLA/community_dataset_v1 and https://huggingface.co/datasets/HuggingFaceVLA/community_dataset_v2 that are used to pretrain smolvla.
+Note that, while this library can be efficient for pretraining, for finetuning we recommend using lerobot as it is more up-to-date with the inference pipeline and new hardware being added to lerobot.

 - 🚀 **Optimized for Pretraining**: Removed environment/evaluation dependencies for faster, cleaner pretraining
 - 📊 **Dual Logging Support**: Choose between WandB or TrackIO for experiment tracking